luciorq/aaegdata/README.md

 Those are basic examples which shows you how to solve common problems:

-### Check first 15 genes that changed in annotation in AaegL5.1
+### Check first 15 genes that changed annotation in AaegL5.1

 ``` r
 library(dplyr)